Oral and maxillofacial pathology: Biopsy

 A biopsy is indicated when the patient's clinical presentation, past history or imaging studies do not allow a definitive diagnosis.
 A biopsy is a surgical procedure that involves the removal of a piece of tissue sample from the living organism for the purpose of microscopic examination.
 In most cases, biopsies are carried out under local anaesthesia.
 Some biopsies are carried out endoscopically, others under image guidance, for instance ultrasound, computed tomography (CT) or magnetic resonance imaging (MRI) in the radiology suite.
 Examples of the most common tissues examined by means of a biopsy include oral and sinus mucosa, bone, soft tissue, skin and lymph nodes.

 Types of biopsies typically used for diagnosing oral and maxillofacial pathology are:

 Excisional biopsy: A small lesion is totally excised.
-This method is preferred, if the lesions are approximately 1 cm or less in diameter, clinically and seemingly benign and surgically accessible.
+This method is preferred if the lesions are approximately 1 cm or less in diameter, clinically and seemingly benign and surgically accessible.
 Large lesions which are more diffused and dispersed in nature or those which are seemed to be more clinically malignant are not conducive to total removal.

 Incisional biopsy: A small portion of the tissue is removed from an abnormal-looking area for examination.
 This method is useful in dealing with large lesions.
-If the abnormal region is easily accessed, the sample may be taken at your doctor's office.
+If the abnormal region is easily accessed, the sample may be taken at the doctor's office.
 If the tumour is deeper inside the mouth or throat, the biopsy may need to be performed in an operating room.
 General anaesthesia is administered to eliminate any pain.

 Exfoliative cytology: A suspected area is gently scraped to collect a sample of cells for examination.
 These cells are placed on a glass slide and stained with dye, so that they can be viewed under a microscope.
 If any cells appear abnormal, a deeper biopsy will be performed.